PtProtect® – Interpreting Results

-Promoting pain relief and preventing abuse of pain medications is a critical balancing act for clinicians.
+Promoting pain relief and preventing abuse of prescription pain medications is a critical balancing act.

-For that reason, caution must be used in the interpretation of the opiate/opioids results, since commonly prescribed opiates (codeine) and opioids (hydrocodone and oxycodone) metabolize to active opiate and opioid drugs (codeine → morphine, hydrocodone → hydromorphone, and oxycodone → oxymorphone) which are also available by prescription.
+For that reason, caution must be used when interpreting opiate/opioid results since commonly prescribed opiates (codeine) and opioids (hydrocodone and oxycodone) metabolize to active opiate and opioid drugs (codeine → morphine, hydrocodone → hydromorphone, and oxycodone → oxymorphone). which are also available by prescription.

 The complex biotransformation (metabolism) of opiates and opioids is shown in the diagram below.